 First-time homebuyers in North Carolina can apply for an NC 1st Home Advantage Down Payment loan for up to $8,000 in interest-free down payment assistance.
 Starting at the end of the 11th year, 20% of the loan amount is forgiven each year.
 By the end of year 15, the loan is entirely forgiven.

 Borrowers must have a credit score of at least 640.
 In addition, they must meet income limits, which vary by county, as well as sales price limits.

 Down Payment and Closing Cost Assistance

 First-time borrowers in North Dakota can obtain assistance with down payments and closing costs through the North Dakota Housing Finance Agency.
-The loan is for 3% of the mortgage amount, and the home cannot be located within a 100-year floodplain.
+The loan is for 3% of the mortgage amount.
 Applicants have to meet income limits, which depend on their county and household size, and they must complete a homebuyer education course.